From Evidence to Action: Centring Workers' Health in Climate Policy at CBA20

 Policy actions to reduce NEET rates cannot be made without exploring to what extent and how different individual factors combine and interact in increasing the risk of experiencing NEET.
-The aim of this research is to develop an enhanced NEET Early Risk Index (NERI) to holistically understand a young person’s risk of becoming NEET at an earlier time in their life.
+Our research aimed to develop an enhanced NEET Early Risk Index (NERI) to holistically understand a young person’s risk of becoming NEET at an earlier time in their life.
 This research complements the Department for Education’s Risk of NEET Indicator (RONI) framework and supports local authorities in meeting their statutory duty to identify and support young people at risk.

-Unlike many existing Risk of NEET Indicator approaches, which typically begin in late secondary school, NERI identifies risk earlier and shows which factors matter most.
+Unlike many existing approaches to estimating NEET risk, which typically begin in late secondary school, NERI identifies risk earlier and shows which factors matter most.
 By updating risk profiles as circumstances change, it supports earlier and more precise intervention.

-This study develops a predictive NEET (Not in Education, Employment or Training) Risk Index using a mixed‑methods approach, drawing on administrative data from over one million young people in England alongside qualitative research with practitioners.
-The aim is to produce a scalable early-warning tool based on routinely collected administrative data.
+This study developed a predictive NEET Risk Index using a mixed methods approach, drawing on administrative data from over one million young people in England alongside qualitative research with practitioners.
+The study aimed to produce a scalable early-warning tool based on routinely collected administrative data.

 The qualitative phase involved seven stakeholder interviews and five focus groups with practitioners across local authorities, education providers, and third-sector organisations.
 These discussions explored operational needs and identified key determinants of NEET risk.
-Insights were grounded in practical experience with the Risk of NEET Indicators (RONI) system used in Blackpool, which includes 15 indicators across five thematic domains.
+Insights were grounded in practical experience with the Risk of NEET Indicators (RONI) system used by Blackpool Council, which includes 15 indicators across five thematic domains.

 The quantitative phase used administrative datasets accessed through the ONS Secure Research Service to ensure national scalability.
 Predictors were selected based on both empirical evidence and availability in routine data collections.
 Statistical modelling techniques were applied to estimate the relative contribution of each predictor to NEET outcomes, improving on earlier approaches that applied equal weighting to risk factors.

 The resulting index produces a continuous risk score by aggregating weighted predictors.
 Model performance was evaluated using measures of predictive accuracy, model fit, and uncertainty, alongside consideration of subgroup variation (e.g. sex and ethnicity).
-The approach is informed by prior research showing that young people typically experience multiple risk factors (on average around four per individual), supporting the use of an additive risk framework.
+The approach is informed by prior research from the research team that showed that young people typically experience multiple risk factors (on average, around four per individual), supporting the use of an additive risk framework but significantly building on its implement and accuracy.

 Receive a regular update, sent directly to your inbox, with a summary of our current events, research, blogs and comment.